Acquiring Bank Services: Your Handbook for Merchants

 An acquiring bank is a financial institution that accepts and processes credit and debit card transactions on behalf of merchants.
 Sometimes referred to as an “acquiring bank” or "merchant bank."

-The banks also assume much of the financial risk involved with credit card purchases.
+Acquirers assume a lot of the financial risk involved with credit card purchases.
 They’re also responsible for securing the flow of data, and hold initial liability in the event of a dispute.

 The Acquirer’s Role in the Transaction Process